JuliaPhylo/PhyloNetworks.jl/docs/src/man/expecteddata.md

 ![net02-distquartet-again](../assets/figures/expectedata_fig_net02.svg)

 We can see how adding reticulations to our tree affects expected f4s.
-Note the colums names below: they correspond to the order of taxa for each f4.
+Note the columns names below: they correspond to the order of taxa for each f4.

 ```@repl edata